-The Board notes that the organisational set-up of Plaza consists of 13 employees, of whom 1 is considered to be a senior officer.
+The Board notes that the organisational set-up of Plaza consists of 16 employees (including two employed by Tigne Place Limited), of whom 1 is considered to be a senior officer.
 The size of its human resource does not, in the opinion of the Directors, warrant the establishment of an ad hoc Remuneration Committee.
 Remuneration policies have therefore been retained within the remit of the Board itself.
-The Directors of Plaza are entitled to a variable bonus which is dependant on the performance of the Group and which is calculated through an objective and automatic formula, being: (5 x Outperformance) x base remuneration of the directors, where the term 'Outperformance' refers to the percentage by which the profits before tax of Plaza registered for a particular financial year exceed 105% of the profits before tax registered by Plaza for the relative previous year, in both cases, in accordance with the audited financial statements of Plaza for the respective years.
+The Directors of Plaza are entitled to a variable bonus which is dependant on the performance of the Group and which is calculated through an objective and automatic formula, being: (5 x Outperformance) x base remuneration of the directors, where the term 'Outperformance' refers to the percentage by which the profits before tax of Plaza for the relative previous year, in both cases, in accordance with the audited financial statements of Plaza for the respective years.
 In no case shall the total bonuses payable exceed €70,000.
 Further, the senior officer is entitled to a cash performance bonus, which varies in line with improvements in Plaza's profitability and which is subject to the review of the Board.
-No such bonus was paid during the year under review.

-The aggregate amount of remuneration paid to all Directors of Plaza was €69,832 during 2017 and each Director received an annual remuneration of €7,200.
+The aggregate amount of remuneration paid to all Directors of Plaza was €74,353 during 2018 and each Director received an annual remuneration of €7,200, apart from the Chairman who received €10,000.
 The aggregate amount of remuneration paid to all Directors also includes the amount of €3,900, received by each of the three directors who sit on the Audit Committee, amounting in total to €11,700 as an annual Audit Committee remuneration.
-The aggregate amount of remuneration paid to all Directors also includes the amount of €3,900 received by each of the two directors who sit on the Executive Committee, amounting in total to €7,800 as an annual Executive Committee remuneration.
+The aggregate amount of remuneration paid to all Directors also includes the amount of €3,900 received by each of the two directors who sit on the Executive Committee, amounting in total to €7,800 as an annual Executive Committee, amounting in total to €7,800 as an annual Executive Committee remuneration.
 The Board deems the disclosure of the total emoluments received by the senior officer as commercially sensitive and is hence availing itself of the exemption pursuant to Code Provision 8.A.6.
+During 2018, the company paid amounts relating to the Chairman's remuneration of €15,966, for acting as interim CEO for the period 1 January 2018 to 30 June 2018.
+During the year under review, an aggregate performance bonus of €1,653 was paid to all Directors of Plaza.